How to buy Art (like a professional)

 Should any piece or artist pique your fancy, then note down the name and use the internet to research the artist.

-Over time, you’ll develop your eye and knowledge and can start visiting commercial galleries.
+Over time, you’ll develop your eye and knowledge and can start visiting commercial galleries and start to buy art.
 You’ll soon realise art education is an ongoing process, which requires passion and dedication.

 Define your style

 One of the complexities of buying art is defining your own style.
-Again it’s similar to buying clothes.
+Again it’s similar to buying clothes, a property or even a holiday.
 Of course, you can dress exactly like your fashion hero, but you’ll look like a poor imitation.

 That’s why it best to take time to consider each purchase and to continually study.
 The more you examine and explore your tastes, the better your purchasing decisions will be.